3v0k4/contact-page/blog/posts/2020-05-04-rewriting-haskell-query-params-again.md

 ---

-In the [previous post](https://odone.io/posts/2020-04-13-rewriting-haskell-query-params.html) we covered how to have Servant parse URL query parameters to custom data types.
+In the [previous post](https://odone.io/posts/2020-04-27-rewriting-haskell-query-params.html) we covered how to have Servant parse URL query parameters to custom data types.
 In this post, we see a similar technique without the use of `FromHttpApiData`.

-The search endpoint in Stream have the following type signature:
+The search endpoint in Stream has the following type signature:

 ```hs
 type SearchAPI =